malliina/sbt-utils/docs/README.md

 - sbt-bundler for integrating servers using sbt-revolver with clients built with Scala.js and scalajs-bundler
 - sbt-utils-maven for publishing GitHub projects to [Maven Central](https://search.maven.org/)
 - sbt-nodejs for working with Scala and Node.js projects
+- sbt-filetree creates a data structure of your files

 The Maven Central plugin populates the required POM XML and delegates publishing to [sbt-sonatype](https://github.com/xerial/sbt-sonatype).
 The user must provide a couple of values to correctly populate